GetResponse is one of the most popular pieces of email marketing software out there.

 Other than that, the only thing that I would say is the editing of landing pages in mobile view.
 I feel like it could just be a little easier to use, but then again, maybe that’s just me.

-The GetResponse pricing mainly varies based on the number of contacts that you have.
+So, how much does GetResponse cost?
+The pricing mainly varies based on the number of contacts that you have.

 It’s a sliding scale, so for the full pricing details based on your number of subs, you can check out their website here.